* Insurance schemes for farmers *

 India has rapidly grown to become one of the largest producers and suppliers of whiteleg shrimp globally.
 Despite the industry’s rapid growth, farmers and communities face mounting challenges, including disease risks, price instability, debt cycles, rising production costs, and human and labor rights abuses.
 To date, many initiatives have stepped in to address these challenges and bring more stability to shrimp farming communities.

-Indian Shrimp Aquascape, created by FishWise, is a centralized depository of organizations in India and initiatives in Andhra Pradesh that are working to advance the sustainability and social responsibility of shrimp farming communities in India.
+Indian Shrimp Aquascape, created by FishWise, is a centralized repository of organizations in India and initiatives in Andhra Pradesh that are working to advance the sustainability and social responsibility of shrimp farming communities in India.

 Select the ‘Initiatives in Andhra Pradesh’ or ‘Organizations in India’ tab to start your search.